Chart Color Schemes

 Cultural Diversity

-Collaroy Plateau's population showed higher than average cultural diversity, with 11.9% speaking a language other than English at home and 23.4% born overseas.
-Christianity was the predominant religion in Collaroy Plateau, accounting for 57.9%, compared to 51.6% across Greater Sydney.
+Collaroy Plateau had a cultural diversity index above average, with 11.9% of its residents speaking a language other than English at home and 23.4% born overseas.
+Christianity was the predominant religion in Collaroy Plateau, comprising 57.9%, compared to 51.6% across Greater Sydney.
 The top three ancestry groups were English (29.0%), Australian (26.0%), and Irish (8.5%).

 Frequently Asked Questions - Diversity